-Preschool Literacy Activity with Play Dough
+Preschool Literacy Activity with DIY Play Dough Mats

 This literacy activity is easy to set up with plastic lids and play dough.
 Recycle the lids of plastic containers for fun hands-on play that engages fine motor and literacy skills in early learners.